 Now, let’s talk partnerships.
 Think of it like a group project, where everyone shares the workload and the grades.
 Partnerships file an informational return using Form 1065, showing how the business performed.

-What’s different here is that the partnership itself doesn’t pay income tax.
-Instead, each partner gets a slice of the business income or loss, which they report on their personal tax returns through Schedule K-1.
+What’s different here is that the partnership doesn’t pay income tax.
+Instead, each partner gets a slice of the business income or loss, which they report on their tax returns through Schedule K-1.

 Corporations